GenieFramework/Genie.jl/docs/src/tutorials/4-1--Developing_MVC_Web_Apps.md

-Here is a complete walk-through of developing a complete MVC app with Genie, including both user facing web pages, a REST API endpoint, and user authentication.
+Here is a complete walk-through of developing a feature rich MVC app with Genie, including both user facing web pages, a REST API endpoint, and user authentication.

 ---